edoliberty/vector-search-class-notes/README.md

 	* Using a hierarchy of memory types (RAM + SSD or RAM + GPU RAM)

-1. 11/17 - Class 11- Student project and paper presentations [Edo]

-1. 11/24 - No Class - Thanksgiving Recess

-1. 12/1 - Class 12 - Student project and paper presentations [Edo]
+* TBD - Student project and paper presentations [Edo]